Christmas holiday trips from the people in the travel industry

 Hotel booking tips

 “Many of the best hotels block online bookings for the ‘festival’ high season… and manage them directly through their staff.
-You should ask your travel advisor for help as they often have relationships to accomplish the impossible when everything seems to have sold out.“
+You should ask your travel advisor for help as they often have relationships to accomplish the impossible when everything seems to have sold out.

-– Henley Vazquez, co-founder of travel agency For a
+– Henley Vazquez, co-founder of travel agency

 “Independent boutique hotels and locally owned businesses need love more than ever, as they don’t have the privilege of being funded by big corporations to survive.
 So with that in mind. this and in the holiday spirit, give back to the destination you’re visiting by rotating your vacation around staying at these types of places and supporting local operators. “

-—Brandon Berkson, founder of travel agency Hotels on Par
+—Brandon Berkson, founder of travel agency

 Tips for traveling with young children